Tapering weans the body off a benzodiazepine slowly to create a more manageable withdrawal process. This can make recovery more reachable.

 As a general rule of thumb, physicians and rehabilitation personnel suggest a reduction in benzo use by increments of 10% every week.
 A less conservative approach can push these numbers into the 25% range if necessary — this approach is usually for patients who’ve tried but did not succeed with a taper before.

 Weaning yourself off a benzodiazepine without medical supervision can be complex.
 If you accidentally taper too quickly, your doctor can adjust the schedule to ease breakthrough withdrawal symptoms.
-Also, make sure your doctor is aware of all other medications you are taking so he or she prepare the best plan for you.
+Also, make sure your doctor knows all other medications you are taking so they can prepare the best plan for you.

 Relapse Prevention Strategies